decentralized-identity/bbs-signature/draft-blind-bbs-signatures.md

 # Security Considerations

-Implementers should consider the security considerations of [TODO reference BBS Signature Scheme Draft] when implementing this work.
+Implementers should consider the security considerations of [@BBS-DRAFT] when implementing this work.

 # IANA Considerations